reimagined/resolve/packages/resolve-command/README.md

 * `aggregates`
 	An array of [aggregates](../resolve-scripts/src/template#aggregates-and-read-models-).

+Each aggregate can have optional properties `snapshotAdapter` and `snapshotBucketSize`  for managing snapshots mechanism.
+If properties had not been passed, snapshots are turned off by default.
+Property `snapshotAdapter` receives the adapter for loading and saving intermediate aggregate state.
+Property `snapshotBucketSize` contains event count between saving the aggregate snapshot.

 After the command is initialized, you get a function that is used to send an event to the event store.
 It receives two arguments:
 * `command`
 	An object with the following fields: